-- We expect conversations to follow the rules of polite discourse and we ask that participants treat each other, as well as our employees, with respect.
+We expect conversations to follow the rules of polite discourse and we ask that participants treat each other, as well as our employees, with respect.
 We reserve the rights to remove comments or posts that fall into the following categories

 - Profanity and vulgar or abusive language